 The H who moved along the Wainganga of the Godavari evolved into the Tamil language.
 The H of the Hiran who moved to Hirakud evolved into the Teli language.
-The J2b on the coast evolved into the Grandhika (H, J2b) language.
+The J2b evolved into the Grandhika language.

 The Andhra on the coast was a dialect of the Grandhika.
 The Telugu language was a newly formed hybrid of the Teli and Andhra.
 Tamil, Teli, Andhra, and Telugu are the East Coast people.
 Andhra and Telugu evolved only recently.